DayZ-Mirrors/dayzdockerserver/README.md

 ## TL;DR for setting up a release DayZ server with the "1.21 stable release":

+Ensure [Docker](https://docs.docker.com/engine/install/) and [Docker compose](https://docs.docker.com/compose/install/) are properly installed.
+This means setting it up so it runs as your user.
+Make sure you're running these commands as your user, in your home directory.

 ```shell
 git clone https://ceregatti.org/git/daniel/dayzdockerserver.git
 cd dayzdockerserver